 Postnatal exercises are important after childbirth.
-They not only make your body fit and alert but are also important for your overall well-being.
+They not only make your body fit and strong but are also important for your overall well-being.

-There are multiple benefits of doing postnatal exercises as your body copes to get back to normalcy.
-The postnatal exercises ideally help in the following ways:
+There are multiple benefits of doing postnatal exercises as your body starts to get back to normalcy.
+The postnatal exercises ideally help in the following ways (1):

 - Help enhance your mood by increasing the release of good chemicals.
-You would have had a roller coaster ride with those hormonal shifts.
+You just had a roller coaster ride with those hormonal shifts.
 Postnatal exercises will help you regain your actual self.

 - Heal your once pregnant body by getting rid of aches and pains.

-- Help in weight loss management if pursued along with a balanced diet.
+- Help in postpartum weight loss management if pursued along with a balanced diet.

-- Replenish your tired body with vigor and vitality that you need to raise your baby.
+- Replenish your tired body with the vigor and vitality that you need to raise your baby.

 - Enhance the stamina levels, helping you to take charge during motherhood.